 In our initial attempts of using 2DTM on micrographs acquired with the DeCo-LACE protocol, we did not observe any SNR peaks above threshold using the large subunit of the mouse ribosome (Fig. [S4]A).
 We reasoned that the edges of the beam might interfere with motion-correction of the movies as they represent strong low-resolution features that do not move with the sample.
-When we cropped the movie frames to exclude the beam edges the estimated amount of motion increased (Fig. [S4]B), consistent with successful tracking of sample motion.
+When we cropped the movie frames to exclude the beam edges, the estimated amount of motion increased (Fig. [S4]B), consistent with successful tracking of sample motion.
 Furthermore, in the motion-corrected average we could identify significant SNR peaks (Fig. [S4]B), confirming to high sensitivity of 2DTM to the presents of high-resolution signal preserved in the images by the motion correction.
-To streamline data processing, we implemented a function in unblur to consider only defined central area of a movie for estimation of sample motion, while still averaging the complete movie frames (Fig. [S4]C).
+To streamline data processing, we implemented a function in unblur to consider only a defined central area of a movie for estimation of sample motion, while still averaging the complete movie frames (Fig. [S4]C).
 Using this approach, we motion-corrected all tiles in the eight lamellae and found consistently total motion below 1 Å per frame (Fig. [S5] A).
 In some lamellae we found increased motion in the lamella center, which indicates areas of variable mechanical stability within FIB-milled lamellae.
 In some micrographs we also observed that the beam edges gave rise to artifacts in the MIP and numerous false-positive detections at the edge of the illuminated area (Fig. [S4]D).
 A similar phenomenon was observed on isolated “hot” pixels in unilluminated areas.
-To overcome this issue we implemented a function in unblur to replace unillluminated areas in the micrograph with Gaussian noise (see Methods), with mean and standard deviation matching the illuminated portion of the micrograph (Fig. [S4]D+E).
+To overcome this issue we implemented a function in unblur to replace dark areas in the micrograph with Gaussian noise (see Methods), with mean and standard deviation matching the illuminated portion of the micrograph (Fig. [S4]D+E).
 Together, these pre-processing steps enabled us to perform 2DTM on all tiles of the eight lamellae.

 We used the refined tile positions to calculate the positions of the detected LSUs in the lamellae (Fig. [5] A, Fig. [6] A).
 Overlaying these positions of the lamellae montages reveal ribosome distribution throughout the FIB-milled slices of individual cells.
-Organelles like the nucleus and mitochondria only showed sporadic targets detected with low SNRs, consistent with the estimated false-positive rate on one per tile.
+Organelles like the nucleus and mitochondria only showed sporadic targets detected with low SNRs, consistent with the estimated false-positive rate of one per tile.
 For each detected target we also calculated the Z positions from the individual estimated defocus and defocus offset for each tile.
-When viewed from the side the ribosome positions therefore show the slight tilts of the lamellae relative to the microscope frame of reference (Fig. [5] B, Fig. [6] B).
+When viewed from the side the ribosome, positions therefore show the slight tilts of the lamellae relative to the microscope frame of reference (Fig. [5] B, Fig. [6] B).
 Furthermore, the side views indicated that lamellae were thinner at the leading edge.
-Indeed, when we plotted the transmitted beam intensities in individual tiles as a function of image shift we observed substantially higher intensities at the leading edge (Fig. [S5] B), which in energy-filtered TEM indicates a thinner sample [23].
+Indeed, when plotting the transmitted beam intensities in individual tiles as a function of image shift, we observed substantially higher intensities at the leading edge (Fig. [S5] B), which in energy-filtered TEM indicates a thinner sample [23].
 Even though we prepared the lamellae with the “overtilt” approach [24], this means that ribosome densities across the lamellae can be skewed by a change in thickness, and better sample preparation methods are needed to generate more even samples.